SanderJBouwman/trie_performance_testing/readme.md

 ## usage
 Open HTML file in browser and wait for the script to finish.
 The table will be displayed and can be downloaded.

-Press RESET button to reset the table and start over.
+Press Rerun test button to reset the table and start over.

 ## Installation
 Download this repository and open the HTML file in a browser.